 Cluster 1 projects

 In the Cluster 1 projects, electronic signal boxes (elektronische Stellwerke: ESTW) are being built with digital elements and standardised interfaces.
-Operations are scheduled to begin late summer 2022.
+Operations are scheduled in the year 2022.

 On the Kleve-Kempen section of the line along the Lower Rhine’s left bank, signal boxes in Kleve, Bedburg-Hau, Goch, Weeze, Kevelaer, Geldern, Vernum, Nieukerk, Aldekerk and Kempen will be replaced by modern electronic technology.
 The company Scheidt & Bachmann GmbH is building 11 electronic ZSB 2000 signal boxes on this line, which will be operated from the six signal boxes in Kleve, Bedburg-Hau, Goch, Kevelaer, Nieukerk and Kempen.
 These will be upgraded accordingly.
-The first section of the Kleve-Geldern line is scheduled to begin operations in late 2021.
-The entire line will begin operations in autumn 2022.
+The first section of the Kleve-Geldern line has begun operations on 4th December 2021.
+The entire line will begin operations by the end of November 2022.

 ● Renewal of around 170 signals and 30 point mechanisms